nitro-stack/nitro-workshop/docs/intro.md

 - Create a file upload API to store images in the cloud
 - Deploy your API using Azure Serverless platform

-Because it's better to learn new things while having fun, we will build a social service to share fun facts and pictures about your favorite pets! 🐱🐶🐹🐰
+Because it's better to learn new things while having fun, we will build a social service API to share fun facts and pictures about your favorite pets! 🐱🐶🐹🐰

 ## Meet the stack